Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 We have engaged a range of specialists and also an independent Road Safety Audit team to review the whole project including the crossings.
 Based on feedback and recommendation from these specialists the following crossings are included in the design:

-• Signalised crossing on a raised safety platform
+• Signalised crossing on eastern side of roundabout.

 For Stage one, we are installing a pedestrian refuge island between Wintour Road and Factory Road to allow people to safely cross and access the existing bus stop.
 There will also be a new concrete footpath on the northern side of SH16 between the bus stop and crossing, and on the southern side at the corner of Wintour Road.